MelSumner/ember-a11y-roadmap/README.md

 If you wish to contribute to this repository, PRs are welcome.

 ## Low-effort changes
-These are low-effort changes we could immediately make, to demonstrate commitment to accessibility in EmberJS.
+These are low-effort changes that would immediately improve the default conformance of new Ember applications, and demonstrate commitment to accessibility in EmberJS.
 All of the changes proposed may need iteration toward a long-term solution.

 - Add OOB support for page titles (should be unique per page as per [WCAG 2.4.2- Page Titled](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=242#page-titled)).
 Similar is provided by [ember-page-title](https://github.com/adopted-ember-addons/ember-page-title).
 - Add default language attribute on the `<html>` element - [basic documentation](https://github.com/MelSumner/ember-a11y-roadmap/blob/master/rfc-research/language/default-language.md)